MicrosoftDocs/bi-shared-docs/docs/analysis-services/tutorial-tabular-1400/as-lesson-6-create-measures.md

     DaysInCurrentQuarter:=COUNTROWS( DATESBETWEEN( 'DimDate'[Date], STARTOFQUARTER( LASTDATE('DimDate'[Date])), ENDOFQUARTER('DimDate'[Date])))
     ```

-    When creating a comparison ratio between one incomplete period and the previous period.
-The formula must calculate the proportion of the period that has elapsed and compare it to the same proportion in the previous period.
+    When creating a comparison ratio between one incomplete period and the previous period, the formula must calculate the proportion of the period that has elapsed and compare it to the same proportion in the previous period.
 In this case, [DaysCurrentQuarterToDate]/[DaysInCurrentQuarter] gives the proportion elapsed in the current period.

 #### To create an InternetDistinctCountSalesOrder measure in the FactInternetSales table